Some Examples of Privacy-preserving Publication and Sharing of COVID-19 Pandemic Data: Privacy -preserving Release of Case Location Data

-When a person is diagnosed with COVID-19, health authorities may interview the person for his or her whereabouts and location history in the past few weeks \cite{locationhistory}, and that information may be shared with the public \cite{publishlocationinformation}.
-Knowing the accurate information on a patient's travel history is critical for health authorities to track and contain the spread of the disease.
-However, that information does not have to shared with the public in its original accurate form.
-In some cases, the release of the exact location history has caused serious privacy risk for the patient and considerable psychological harm for the victim after being doxed and cyber-bullied \cite{locationprivacy}.
+When a person is diagnosed with COVID-19, health authorities may interview the person for his or her whereabouts and location history in the past few weeks \citep{locationhistory, publishlocationinformation}.
+Patient's location data are critical for health authorities to take measures to limit the spread of the disease.
+With individual-level location data, researchers can conduct spatial data analysis such as using point process models to understand the spatial trend of the cases or generating COVID-19 hot spot heat maps.
+However, location information, if shared as is, may cause serious privacy risk for the patients and can even lead to cyber-bullying \citep{locationprivacy}.

-\subsubsection{Method}
+We examine a privacy-preserving approach to releasing location data based on GI.
+We focus on releasing cross-sectional location data at a given time point rather than travel trajectories \citet{liu2021privacy}, which is a topic for future research.
+Even though released data is cross-sectional, they can be released on a regular time basis, e.g., every day or every 3 days, allowing temporal examination of certain trends.

+An example of location data is given in Figure \ref{fig:SKmap}, which shows the locations of 121 COVID-19 patients on Feb 20, 2020 in South Korea.
+The data can be found in file ``patientroute.csv'' at \url{https://www.heywhale.com/mw/dataset/5e797e9e98d4a8002d2c92d3/file}.
+The number of locations per subject ranges from 1 to 11; about 50\% (62 out of 121) has one location, 34.7\% has 2 or 3 locations, and the rest 14\% have $\ge4$ locations (one person has 11 locations; all within the city of Gwangju).
+The timestamp information in hours, minutes, and dates is not available in the dataset.

+\subsection{Method}

+The approach we propose for releasing privacy-preserving location information is \textit{the \D} \citet{liu2021privacy}, based on the GI concept.
+The main idea behind \D, as suggested by the name, is to release $m\ge1$ sanitized versions of the true location $P$ via the planar Laplace mechanism so to satisfy GI guarantees.
+The privacy budget per location $\epsilon$ is split into $m$ portion for $m\ge2$, $\epsilon/m$ per release.
+Similar to case surveillance data, the main reason for releasing multiple perturbed locations ($m\ge2$) is to provide a way to quantify sanitization uncertainty and draw statistical inferences using the MS approach.

+To generate a sanitized location $(x^*,y^*)$ given the original location coordinates $(x,y)$, we apply the planar Laplace mechanism in Eq \eqref{Eq:xsys}, with $\epsilon$ replaced by $\epsilon/m$. $\epsilon$ is the per-unit-distance privacy loss, where the unit distance is supplied by the data curator and can be any value deemed appropriate for the task at hand, such as 1 meter, 10 meters, 0.5 miles, etc (generally speaking, the choice depends on location type, area, among other considerations).